 Additional factors that impact what temperature a plane can’t take off include the airport’s elevation.

-What Temperature is Too Cold For Planes to Take Off?
+Conversely, Below -40F is Too Cold For Planes to Take Off In

 Most airplanes won’t fly below -40°F/C since their fuel may freeze.